xyproto/zsnes/README.md

 This is a fork of ZSNES that aims to solve this.

-Running `make` produces a 32-bit x86 ELF executable that can be run on a 64-bit x86 system.
-The remaining 32-bit x86 Assembly is three files under `video/`; everything else, including the 65816/SPC700 core and every coprocessor, is C.
+The tree is C11 throughout: no Assembly is left. `make` produces a 32-bit x86 ELF executable, `make linux64` a 64-bit one; `make help` lists the rest.

 Goals and non-goals:

 * Compiling ZSNES so that it works on 64-bit x86 is a goal (that has been reached).
 * Supporting 32-bit platforms is not a goal, but pull requests are welcome.
-* Porting the remaining Assembly files to C to support more platforms and CPUs is a long term goal, but better tests are needed first.
+* Porting the Assembly to C to support more platforms and CPUs was a long term goal, and is done.
 * Supporting Windows and DOS are not goals.
 * Supporting modern Linux distros (and FreeBSD, if possible) is a goal.
 * To be like an LTS release of ZSNES is a goal.